re-stellaris/re-stellaris/README.md

 ## Hi there 👋

 ### About Me
++   :fire: currently studying in CUHKSZ as a Year 2 student.

 <!--
 **re-stellaris/re-stellaris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.